SahashRaee/Machine_Learning_Concepts_and_Implementation/Machine Learning from Beginner to Advanced/Introduction to ML and AI.md

 # INTRODUCTION TO ARTIFICIAL INTELLIGENCE & MACHINE LEARNING
 <img src="https://user-images.githubusercontent.com/40186859/177009258-135942dd-fc76-47f1-a56d-2c70b78f91a5.png" alt="Machine Learning Introduction?" width="800" height = "400">

 Artificial intelligence can be interpreted as adding human intelligence in a machine.
 Artificial intelligence is not a system but a discipline that focuses on making machine smart enough to tackle the problem like the human brain does.
 The ability to learn, understand, imagine are the qualities that are naturally found in Humans.
-Developing a system that has the same or better level of these qualities artificially is termed as Artificial Intelligence.
+Developing a system that has the same or better level of these qualities artificially is termed as Artificial Intelligence.s

 Machine Learning is a subset of AI.
 That is, all machine learning counts as AI, but not all AI counts as machine learning.
 Machine learning refers to the system that can learn by themselves. **Machine learning is the study of computer algorithms that comprises of algorithms and statistical models that allow computer programs to automatically improve through experience.**